lwang-astro/PeTar/README.md

 #### Movie generator
 The _petar.movie_ is a covenient tool to generate a movie from the snapshot files.
-It can generate the movies of the positions (x,y) of stars (x, y of positions), the HR diagram if stellar evolution (SSE/BSE) is switched on, the and 2D distribution of semi-major axis vs. eccentricity of binaries.
+It can generate the movies of the positions (x,y) of stars (x, y of positions), the HR diagram if stellar evolution (SSE/BSE) is switched on, the 2D distribution of semi-major axis and eccentricity of binaries.
 The snapshot file list is required to generat the movie.
 The basic way to use:
 ```
 petar.movie [options] [snapshot path list filename]
 ```
 If users want to plot information of binaries, it is better to use petar.data.process first to generate detect binaries with multiple CPU cores.
-This movie generator can only use one CPU core.
-Thus detecting binaries can be slower.
+Then the next time binary detection is not necessary to run again (use option '--generate-binary 2').

+This tool use either _imageio_ or _matplotlib.animation_ to generate movies.
+It is suggested to install _imageio_ in order to generate movie using mutliple CPU cores.
+This is much faster than the _matplotlib.animation_ which can only use one CPU core.
+On the other hand, The ffmpeg is also suggested to install in order to support several commonly used movie formats (e.g. mp4, avi).

 #### SSE/BSE steller evolution tool
 The _petar.bse_ will be generated when --with-interrupt=bse is used during the configuration.